millosolomillo/node-red-contrib-lasertag/README.md

 - Ammo box (Heavy box with another RPi with a set amount of ammo for players to take).
 - Respawn and reload fixed columns.
 - Medkit.

+Biggest problem to overcome (at least for me):
+- LIRC for infrared commands, pain in the ass.
+I can send predefined characters.
+  I cannot or do not know how to stream data.
+So the solution I see is build my message and send the characters independently, the consequence is that I will have to build a checksum system to avoid corrupt data (could happen if 2 players shoot at the same time or from the sunlight?).